4.3 Systems thinking and sensing

 What is systems thinking?
 How could your systems thinking skills help you at significant moments in your creative process?

-It is fair to say that in today’s world almost everything is somehow interconnected.
+It is fair to say that in today’s world almost everything is interconnected.
 This global world is a very complex system, with so many cause and effect mechanisms, that everything cannot be totally known or managed.
-But also human body is such a system.
-Or a family, an organization or any other human community.
-Climate is a complex system too, with its unforeseen tipping points.
-In fact, a system can be any kind of entity consisting of at least two parts, the mutual relations of the parts, as well as the relations between the parts and the whole (see Figure 4.3.1. below).
+A system can be any kind of entity consisting of at least two parts, the mutual relations of the parts, and the relations between the parts and the whole (see Figure 4.3.1. below).
+A human body is also such a system, and so is a family, an organization or any other human community.
+Climate is a complex system too, and one with potentially catastrophic, unknown tipping points.

 Systems thinking is an alternative to the traditional scientific method that breaks down complex phenomena into smaller parts and makes it look more orderly, known and manageable.
 In systems thinking, instead of focusing on just one part or a single event, the idea is to think how different parts interact and influence each other.
-For example, what happens when AirBnB is introduced in the city?
-In addition to letting visitors stay in homes and short term rental apartments, AirBnB has, in many locations, affected housing prices, and caused some of the locals move away from city centers for more affordable housing.
-Surely this wasn’t planned, which is a feature of many systems: their behavior is impossible to predict completely.
+For example, what happens when AirBnB is introduced into a city?
+In addition to letting visitors stay in homes and short term rental apartments, AirBnB has secondary effects on housing prices which cause some of the locals move away from city centers for more affordable housing.
+That wasn’t planned, but unforeseen consequences are a feature of many systems: their behavior is impossible to predict completely.

 Similarly, a positive effect might take place by a change in one part of the system.
-Take the social media originated #MeToo movement, for example.
-There was a pattern of sexual harassment within gender and power relations, and one part of the system was that the victims kept quiet, were it for their careers, or reputation.
-Then one day a single women decided to tell publicly of how they had been harassed, and used the hashtag #MeToo.
-That begun spreading, and eventually changed the toxic system radically.
-There are ways to change such huge and powerful systems – and radical creativity helps.
+Take the #MeToo movement, for example.
+There was a pattern of sexual harassment within gender and power relations, and the victims often kept quiet because they were afraid for their career or reputation.
+Then a woman decided to speak publicly about her harassment and started the hashtag #MeToo.
+When the hashtag eventually spread, that had a large impact on the toxic system.
+There are ways to change such huge and powerful systems—and radical creativity helps.

-To sum up, systems thinking is about seeing the forest from the trees.
-It refers to the holistic understanding of the dynamic and complex interactions between you, as a creative individual or group with big aspirations, the domain in which you work, and the field which wants to recognize and validate your creativity.
+To sum up, systems thinking refers to the holistic understanding of the dynamic and complex interactions between you, as a creative individual or group with big aspirations, the domain in which you work, and the field in which you want your creativity recognized and validated.

 Quiz